Dealing with Uncertainty in Contextual Anomaly Detection

 \item Select \(n\) instances (\(0 < n \ll N\)) randomly from the dataset.

 \item For each selected instance \((x_i, y_i)\), perturb the behavioral feature \(y_i\) to be \(\hat{y}_i = y_i + \epsilon_i\), where \(\epsilon_i\) is sampled uniformly from the range \([-0.5, -0.1] \cup [0.1, 0.5]\).
 The contextual features \(x_i\) remain unchanged which ensures that the anomaly arises purely due to the behavioral feature \(\hat{y}_i\) deviating from its expected value given its context \(x_i\). \item Replace the original instance \((x_i, y_i)\) with the perturbed instance \((x_i, \hat{y}_i)\). \end{enumerate} This scheme integrates the injected anomalies into the dataset while preserving the structure of the contextual features.
-Moreover, it addresses limitation of~\cite{song_conditional_2007}'s approach where some injected anomalies remained contextually normal.
+Moreover, it addresses limitation of~\citet{song_conditional_2007}'s approach where some injected anomalies remained contextually normal.
 Table~\ref{tab:datasets_summary} shows the percent of perturbed examples in each dataset.

-{\bf Real-world dataset.} We use a medical dataset on aorta normalcy~\cite{frasconi:2021:twodimensional_aortic_size}.
+{\bf Real-world dataset.} We use a medical dataset on aorta normalcy~\citep{frasconi:2021:twodimensional_aortic_size}.
 Aortic dilation is a risky condition with potentially deadly outcomes such as regurgitation or dissection.
-The dataset consists of 1110 normal subjects, 115 patients diagnosed with Marfan syndrome, and 351 patients with bicuspid aortic valve.
+The dataset consists of 1110 normal subjects, and 351 patients with bicuspid aortic valve.
 The contextual variables are age, gender, weight, and height.
-We consider, separately, two behavioral variables, i.e. aorta diameters measured at two different locations: sinus of valsalva (SoV) and ascending aorta (AA).
+We consider, separately, two behavioral variables, i.e., aorta diameters measured at two different locations: sinus of valsalva (SoV) and ascending aorta (AA).